 Bridges of Friendship Garden

-As part of the landscaping for the Jack Erskine building (constructed in 1998), and to celebrate the 25th anniversary of the sister city relationship between Christchurch and Kurashiki at the time, the University constructed this unique garden.
-The garden was conceptualised by Professor Tadao (Tad) Takaoka (1943 - 2017).
+As part of the landscaping for the Jack Erskine building (constructed in 1998), and to celebrate the 25th anniversary of the sister city relationship between Christchurch and Kurashiki at the time, the university constructed this unique garden.
+The garden was conceptualised by Professor Tadao (Tad) Takaoka (1943 - 2017), and a plaque in the garden commemorates his connection with it.

-• The garden was designed by Architectus Bowes Clifford Thomson, who also designed the Mathematics and Statistics/Computer Science building.
+The garden was designed by Architectus, who had designed the Mathematics and Statistics/Computer Science building.

 Features